-The idea for KEVA Sports Center was hatched in Eric Fritz’s youth.
-As the son of a small-business owner and one of three very active, athletic boys, he knew he wanted to 1) own his own business and 2) be involved in active endeavors.
-After graduating from the University of Wisconsin-Whitewater, where he played competitive soccer, Eric moved to Madison where he owned and managed Soccer World – an indoor soccer facility on Madison’s East side.
+Eric Fritz, the owner of KEVA Sports Center, began forming the concept behind the business in his youth.
+Growing up as the son of a small-business owner and one of three highly active and athletic boys he had two clear aspirations: 1) to run his own business and 2) to be actively involved in sports.
+After completing his education at the University of Wisconsin-Whitewater, where he played competitive soccer, Eric relocated to Madison.
+There, he took ownership of Soccer World, an indoor soccer facility on Madison’s East side.

-Through this organization, Eric saw the potential to expand the?? business beyond soccer.
-In fact, he and his father knew that the Madison area would welcome and support a larger facility – dedicated to recreational soccer play and much, more more.
+Through his involvement with Soccer World, Eric recognized the potential to expand the business beyond soccer.
+Both he and his father believed that the Madison area would embrace and support a larger facility dedicated to recreational soccer and much more.

-“People often ask me, ‘what does keva mean?’
-The word has Native American roots and referred to a gathering place or hut.
-When we were trying to think of a name that would symbolize our business goals, KEVA made sense.
-We want this to be more than a soccer field.
-We want this to be a gathering place—a community.”
+“People often inquire about the meaning of ‘KEVA.’
+The word has Native American roots and signifies a gathering place or hut.
+When we were brainstorming a name that would embody our business objectives, ‘KEVA’ resonated with us.
+We want this to be more than just a soccer field; we want it to be a gathering place—a true community.”